Saumyajeet-Varma/Learn-Data-Modeling/README.md

 ## Usage

 1. Define your Mongoose models in the `models` folder.
-2. Access CRUD operations via the provided API endpoints.
-3. Customize and expand the project as needed.
+2. Customize and expand the project as needed.

 ## Example Data Model